-O Duo have had a huge impact on the UK music scene, performing three times at the BBC Proms, as well as starring as concerto soloists in the BBC Symphony Orchestra’s 80th Birthday celebration concert at the Barbican Hall, London and broadcasting live on both national TV and Radio several times.
-In addition, they have released two critically acclaimed discs of percussion duo music and have given countless recitals around the globe.
+O Duo have had a huge impact on the UK music scene, performing three times at the BBC Proms, giving several recitals at the Wigmore Hall, starring as concerto soloists in the BBC Symphony Orchestra’s 80th Birthday celebration concert at the Barbican Hall in London, and broadcasting live on both national TV and Radio several times.
+In addition, they have released two critically acclaimed discs of percussion duo music and have given countless other performances around the globe.

 ‘The duo’s wonderful rapport, both with each other and with their audiences, together with their extraordinary virtuosity, versatility and physical prowess, adds up to a visual and artistic feast that is exhilarating and utterly irresistible’ (Oxford Mail)

 Inspiring the next generation of musicians has always been high on Oliver’s agenda and he has been heavily involved in several music education programs over the years.
 From 2008 – 2018, Oliver was the co-artistic director of Children’s Classic Concerts (CCC), Scotland’s best loved series of family concerts, and during his 10 year tenure, the organisation went from strength to strength, diversifying their concert and workshop programme, expanding their reach across Scotland as well as forging a new and highly successful partnership with the Royal Scottish National Orchestra.
 In addition, Oliver has led workshops with the Melbourne Symphony Orchestra, Philharmonia Orchestra, London Sinfonietta, National Youth Orchestra of Scotland, the National Youth Choir of Great Britain, and many others.

-Oliver’s compositions and arrangements have taken centre stage in many of his performances with both O Duo and Children’s Classic Concerts, and from November 2018 he is stepping back from both of these projects in order to focus more fully on his creative path as a composer.
+Oliver’s compositions and arrangements have featured in many of his performances with both O Duo and Children’s Classic Concerts, and from November 2018 he is stepping back from both of these projects in order to focus fully on his creative path as a composer.

-Most recently, he arranged his piece ‘We Can Fly’ for a large-scale, multi-media collaboration between CCC, the RSNO, the National Youth Choir of Scotland and Drake Music Scotland for two performances at the Glasgow Royal Concert Hall and the Usher Hall, Edinburgh
+In October 2018, he arranged his piece ‘We Can Fly’ for a large-scale, multi-media collaboration between CCC, the RSNO, the National Youth Choir of Scotland and Drake Music Scotland for two performances at the Glasgow Royal Concert Hall and the Usher Hall, Edinburgh.